How To Get Free Tablets For Low Income Families

 6. Computers with Causes

-Computers with Causes also provides free laptops and computers to low-income families, veterans, and disabled individuals.
-They work with a network of partners and donors to provide technology to those in need.
+Computers with Causes is an organization that is committed to providing free laptops and computers to low-income families, veterans, and disabled individuals.
+Through their network of partners and donors, they are able to offer critical technology resources to those in need.

-To apply for a free laptop, individuals need to fill out an online application form and provide information about their need for the computer and how it can improve their life.
+To apply for a free laptop or computer, interested individuals must fill out an online application form and provide information about their need for the device and how it can improve their lives.
 Eligibility criteria and the application process can be found on the Computers with Causes website.

 7. World Computer Exchange